 What is the objective of the 13 Stars Wellness Challenge?

 The goal of the challenge is to reflect on current behaviors in our lives and think about where we can improve.
-The categories we hope to target are diet (we will be loosely following the Paleo Diet for this challenge), hydration, exercise, screen time, and mobility.
+The categories we are targeting are diet (we will be loosely following the Paleo Diet for this challenge), hydration, exercise, screen time, and mobility.

 Being a part of the challenge is not about having a perfect diet or a perfect workout regiment.
 That’s why the challenge asks you to enter your scores daily.
 If you have a day where you are struggling to meet the goals, you get to start fresh and try again the next day.
-We hope at the end of the challenge, each athlete will establish at least one good habit to continue with after the six weeks.
+We hope at the end of these four weeks each athlete will establish at least one or two positive and sustainable habits to continue with.

 What are the dates?

 What do I need to do to enter?